-After obtaining a DUNS number, you must register with the System for Award Management (SAM http://www.sam.gov/) and maintain an active SAM registration until the application process is complete and, if a grant is awarded, throughout the life of the award.
+After obtaining a DUNS number, you must register with the System for Award Management (SAM) and maintain an active SAM registration until the application process is complete and, if a grant is awarded, throughout the life of the award.
 SAM registration must be renewed annually.
 CNCS suggests finalizing a new registration or renewing an existing one at least two weeks before the application deadline to allow time to resolve any issues that may arise.
+You must use your SAM-registered legal name and address on all grant applications to CNCS.

 Applicants that do not comply with these requirements may become ineligible to receive an award.
-See the SAM Quick Guide for Grantees (https://www.sam.gov/sam/transcript/SAM Quick Guide Grants Registrations-v1.6.pdf).
+See the SAM Quick Guide for Grantees.